 For shares under £1,000, no one involved in the transaction will need to pay a Stamp Duty.
 Please note stock transfer forms must be sent to the Stamp Office no later than 30 days after the forms have been signed and dated, and you’ll also need to send a copy of the form to HMRC if the new shareholders need to pay Stamp Duty as part of any transfer of shares.

 Just like no two businesses are alike, no two business sales will be completely identical, either.
 That being said, there are several tips and tricks all business owners should bear in mind before, during and after the sales process.

 Things you should definitely be doing as part of any sale include:

 Keeping your housekeeping up-to-date

-Before a sale, you should formalise all contracts, settle any outstanding HR matters and ensure you’re on top of any and all paperwork.
+Before selling your business, you should formalise all contracts, settle any outstanding HR matters, and ensure you’re on top of any and all paperwork.
 This will protect you from opening yourself or your buyer up to expensive liabilities in the future.

 Never stop talking